falcucci/blog-me-api/README.md

 ### Improvements to do

-- add better assertions to check the responses using mocks;
+- add better assertions to check the responses payload using mocks;
 - `stub` and `spy` as the `pg` database and specific methods;
 - benchmark as a proof of throughput and test loading performance;
 - better docs using jsdocs on methods and/or swagger/blueprint;